What does “keikaku” mean in Japanese?

 - natsu – 夏 (なつ) : a noun meaning ‘summer’ in Japanese.

-- no – の : a case particle used to join two nouns.
+- no – の : a case particle joining two nouns.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “natsu” and “keikaku”.
+In the example, this works to join “natsu” and “keikaku”.
 The formed phrase literally means ‘plans for the summer’ in Japanese.

 - wo – を : a case particle used to make the object word in a sentence.
 In the example, this is used after “natsu no keikaku” to make the object in the sentence.